cBioPortal/cbioportal/docs/Z-Score-normalization-script.md

 where `r` is the raw expression value, and `mu` and `sigma` are the mean and standard deviation of the base population, respectively.

 ### How to proceed
 cBioPortal expects z-score normalization to take place per gene.
-You can produce this extra z-score file yourself, or let cBioPortal do it for your input files by using [convertExpressionZscores.pl](https://github.com/cBioPortal/cbioportal/blob/master/core/src/main/scripts/convertExpressionZscores.pl) (Method 1, diploid samples as base population) AND [NormalizeExpressionLevels_allsampleref.py](https://github.com/cBioPortal/datahub-study-curation-tools/tree/master/generate_Zscores) (Method 2, all samples as base population).
+You can calculate z-scores with your own preferred method, or use one of the cBioPortal provided approaches:
+- [convertExpressionZscores.pl](https://github.com/cBioPortal/cbioportal/blob/master/core/src/main/scripts/convertExpressionZscores.pl) applies Method 1 (diploid samples as base population)
+- [NormalizeExpressionLevels_allsampleref.py](https://github.com/cBioPortal/datahub-study-curation-tools/tree/master/generate_Zscores) applies Method 2 (all samples as base population)
 Examples of the calculation and running the programs are below.

 ## convertExpressionZscores method
 Given expression and Copy Number Variation data for a set of samples (patients), generate normalized expression values.